Chunjian0/Electron_Xray/README.md

 unzip it.
 Take geoip.dat, geosite.dat and xray.exe put in into xray_electron folder.

 other neccessary thing include:
-1. npm install (this is use to install electron environment)
+1. npm install (this is use to install electron environment node.modules file will be downloaded)
 2. npm start (to start electron environment)